 7. Note learnings for future display ad campaigns

 When considering KPIs, the things you can control are the products you advertise, and your creative, which includes both copy and visual elements.
 Creative is important for determining how your ad performs, as are audiences and bidding.
-If you want to optimize, change one of those three things: creative, audiences or bids.
+If you want to optimise, change one of those three things: creative, audiences or bids.

 Benefits of display advertising

 Display advertising offers many benefits, but the most important are that it is measurable, is cost-effective, complements other channels and is flexible and accessible.

 Depending on which CTA you use, you can measure the success of a display ad campaign against a plethora of marketing metrics.
 For example, you could choose a call to action such as “experience the brand” ad measure clicks on the display ad itself and corresponding cost per click (CPC).
 Other relevant metrics for measuring the success of this CTA include impressions, conversion rates, return on ad spend (ROAS) and much more.

 And you can determine if the ad resonated with your intended audience, and understand what inspired shopping actions.
 For example, you can see which audiences purchased from your brand.

 Display ad costs vary, but what makes them one of the most cost-effective advertising methods is the flexibility.
 With some traditional advertising, brands can’t change the visuals, CTA or message, after an ad begins running.
 That means that if the ad isn’t effective, the cost per action may be higher.
 Since display advertising is dynamic, allowing advertisers to change course during a campaign gives brands greater flexibility to optimise campaigns and maximise the efficiency of their budget.